melissawm/acquire-docs/docs/for_contributors/update_version.md

 where `<version-tag>` is the tag of the new release.
-This will create a new alias for the `<version-tag>` release as `stable`, update the version switcher dropdown accordingly, and deploy the new version of the documentation to GitHub pages.
+This will create a new alias for the `<version-tag>` release as `stable`, update the version switcher dropdown accordingly, and deploy the new version of the documentation to the `gh-pages` branch of the repository.

 The default version of the documentation pages is `stable`, but this can be changed by editing the `mkdocs.yml` file.